giuliaok/crawls_nest/guide_for_contributors.md

 ### Parallelization

 It is not yet completely clear to me whether the file downloading process would benefit from parallelization, as it is highly affected by a user's broadband download speed.
-This hypothesis still needs to be tested and has been flagged in the [`TO-DO list`](https://github.com/giuliaok/crawls_nest/issues/1)
+This hypothesis still needs to be tested and has been flagged in the [`TO-DO list`](https://github.com/giuliaok/crawls_nest/issues/1) :innocent:

 ColumnarExplorer